 Regarding the interoperability and portability of our model design, our models are not tied to a specific operating system or a tool.
 We used the USE case tool to build our model but it can be implemented by other tools.
-For instance, Papyrus modeling tool [145][157] can be used to model all the model classes and associations.
+For instance, Papyrus modeling tool [145] can be used to model all the model classes and associations.
 The model classes can be transformed into Java or C++ classes.
 Moreover, the object model can be generated using the same tool, therefore, we avoid manual instantiation which is error prone.
 Our design for a trace links taxonomy complements the design of the traceability model by allowing users to reference any trace link based on trace links classifications.
 We implemented the taxonomy in plain English like text.
 We used the Fluent editor tool build the taxonomy by assigning a set of attributes for each trace link and specifying the relationships between the trace links.
 The tool allows for exporting and importing data with different formats such as RDF, XML, and OWL.

 Regarding the usability of our solution, as a future work, we are looking for integrating our model and the trace links taxonomy with other tools using the Lifecycle Collaboration (OSLC) service.
 In principle this is possible since OSLC specifications allow tools integration using linked data, and therefore seems to be an adequate technology to rely on for our solution.
 We have discussed linked data in chapter 8 during the discussion of building a trace links taxonomy.
-We will employ the same principle in integrating our traceability model with other development tools
+We will employ the same principle in integrating our traceability model with other development tools.

+Appendices

+APPENDIX A.

+CUREB A&B: Research Ethics Protocol Form